OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

       </table>
       ````
 1. Test the new view:
-  1. In **Visual Studio**, hit **F5** to start the application.
+  1. In **Visual Studio**, press F5 to launch your new application in the default browser.
   2. Once the application is loaded click the **Insights** link in the top menu bar.
   3. Verify that your application displays trending documents from your Office 365 account.
   4. Close the browser window, terminate the debugging session and return to Visual Studio.

-While viewing your trending documents is interesting, retrieving them for other users in your Office 365 accounts is even better!
-Let's make sure that we can retrieve trending documents for other users too.
+While viewing your trending documents is interesting, we can go further and see what document are trending around other users!
+Let's make sure that we can do that now.

 ## Exercise 6: Make the MVC application display documents trending around other users
-1. Add a route handler and view to handle displaying documents trending around a specific user:
+1. Add an action method and view to handle displaying documents trending around a specific user:
   1. In the **TrendingController.cs** file, add an action method named **Users** with the following code:

     ````c#